Which of the following best describes a function in the context o... | Study Prep in Pearson+

 Multiple Choice

-Which of the following best describes a function in the context of business calculus?
+Which of the following best describes a function in the context of mathematics?

 A